• Skip to primary navigation

 • In a large bowl, add the rice noodles and cover with cool tap water.
 These can soak while the remaining ingredients are prepared.

-• Meanwhile in a large nonstick saute pan (I use a 10 inch), add 1 tsp of oil and bring to a shimmer.
+• Meanwhile in a large nonstick saute pan (I use a 10 inch), add 1 teaspoon of sesame oil, heat on medium and bring to a shimmer.
 Pour in the whisked eggs, a pinch of sea salt and a few grinds of pepper.
 Cook on low without stirring, flipping the 'egg pancake' in half to finish cooking for a total of about 4-5 minutes.
 Remove from pan and slice into thin bite size pieces.
 Set aside.

 • Add the garlic and stir, cooking for about 1 minute.
 Whisk the vegetable broth, Tamari and Sriracha together and add it to the vegetable mixture.
 Bring up to temperature just until the edges of the broth begin to simmer.